Kaitlyn Zorn

 Often times, thyroid and hormonal imbalances may also lead to both fatigue and weight gain.
 Thyroid levels are tested to evaluate whether suboptimal thyroid function is a cause and can be tested through a thyroid panel (T3, T4, anti-TPO (antibodies to thyroid)), along with iron and B12 levels.

-Abnormal hormone levels and food sensitivities may also lead to low energy and mood which can be tested as well.
+Abnormal hormone levels and food sensitivities may also lead to low energy, weight gain and mood imbalances which can be tested as well.

-Whether you are dealing with low mood or anxiety, are sick over the holidays or feel tired and struggle with weight gain, a Naturopathic consult can help you reach your health goals.
+Whether you are dealing with low mood or anxiety, are sick over the holidays or feel tired and struggle with weight gain, a Naturopathic Consultation or Free 15 Minute Meet & Greet can help you reach your health goals.